 The members of the USAF Seven Summits Challenge team changed regularly, but as the team lead, Marshall was always a consistent member.
 Marshall summited six of the seven peaks with the team, but was not able to join the team in Alaska for the Denali climb in 2008.

 “No one was able to completely build their schedules around the climb.
 The needs of the Air Force came first,” said Marshall.
 “Our goal was to be inclusive, so if somebody wanted to come on a climb a few years into the challenge, we would welcome them.”

 In May 2021, Marshall set aside time to finally climb Denali, making him the first and only servicemember to complete the Seven Summits Challenge.

-Marshall currently serves in the U.S. Air Force Reserve as individual mobilization augmentee for Space Operations Command Public Affairs, at Peterson Space Force Base, Colorado, and also supports the Air Reserve Personnel Center at Buckley SFB, Colorado.
+Marshall currently serves in the USAF Reserve as individual mobilization augmentee for Space Operations Command Public Affairs, at Peterson Space Force Base, Colorado, and also supports the Air Reserve Personnel Center at Buckley SFB, Colorado.
 Most of his career, however, was spent on active duty as an Air Force special operations pilot.

 Marshall said the impact of completing the challenge helped shape his life off the mountain as well, and attributes his lessons learned to a phrase he coined: ‘active resilience’.

 “Active resilience, to me, is regularly and repeatedly building your resilience through intentional challenge,” said Marshall.
 “It doesn’t have to be a tall mountain.”

 The goal of finishing a book within a week or waking up early every day to run are just some of the smaller ways Marshall continues practicing active resilience in his daily life.

 “Those little challenges are what keep me sharp – what keeps my mood positive and healthy,” said Marshall.